William Milman (lawyer): Legacy

 Following his death, Sir William Milman was remembered in the name of Milman House, his former estate.
 Originally Gorges House, the estate belonged to Sir Arthur Gorges, and was purchased by Sir William from dancing-master Josias Priest.
 Milman likely mortgaged the property from Priest between 1697 and 1706, before taking ownership by 1711.
 After Sir William's death, Milman House passed to his four nieces.
 By 1726 the property had been demolished, and his remaining nieces leased the land for the construction of "a new row of buildings intended to be called Milman's Row."
 Milman's Street remains testament to Sir William Milman's involvement in the area today.

+Outside of Chelsea, Millman Street near Lamb's Conduit Street also bears lasting witness to Milman's London land ownership and development.
+The houses of this row were built upon the "three parcels of ground in Lambs Conduit Fields, St Andrews Holborn, Middlesex", on the Rugby Estate, whose lease Milman had taken over from Nicholas Barbon in 1702.
+In addition to the above, Milman is also known to have owned "a brick house on the north side of Great Marlborough Street".

 A key source of information on the life of Sir William Milman is Le Neve's Pedigree of Knights, written by Peter Le Neve.
 The author gained his account of Milman from a Mr. Mynheer of Staple Inn, an "attorney who was his old acquaintance and fellow clerk with him."
 Mynheer was scathing in his appraisal of Milman, calling him "no gentleman" and "a worthless person by the general character of him."
 Le Neve finishes by quoting the assassins of Maximinus I and his children; "canis pessimi ne catulum esse relinquendum," that no child be left alive to a heretic parent.